Be

 Heard.

-Lasting change will only happen when our federal government passes laws that force companies to only send catalogs to those who opt-in and to not sell customer's information to other companies.
+Physical junk mail is still a loophole.
+People can unsubscribe from emails in seconds, but unwanted catalogs and marketing mail keep showing up with far less accountability.
+Lasting change will only happen when our federal government passes laws that force companies to send catalogs to only those who opt-in and to not sell customer's mailing information to other companies.
 Physical catalogs should be as easy to unsubscribe from as emails.
-The laws right now are very weak.
+Federal laws right now are very weak.

 Send a letter to your Congressperson.